cedar-book/dev.bitshares.works-ts/core/components/lib_protocols.md

 #### BitShares Core - graphene::chain

-This document purpose: to bring BitShares Protocol information close to users.
+This document purpose: to bring BitShares Protocol files information close to users.
 These are a collection of BitShares Protocols information.

 # Protocols and Detailed Descriptions
 *graphene::chain::*